JEFworks-Lab/jefworks-lab.github.io/join.md

     <div id="collapseFour" class="collapse" aria-labelledby="headingFour" data-parent="#accordionExample">
       <div class="card-body"><p>
 <div markdown="1">
-We welcome current undergraduate students at Johns Hopkins University throughout the school year either as a part of Independent Research (credited course), Research Experience for Undergraduates (REU) programs, or volunteer research experiences.
+We welcome current undergraduate students at Johns Hopkins University throughout the school year either as a part of Independent Research (credited course), Research Experience for Undergraduates (REU) programs, volunteer part-time research experiences during the school year, or compensated full-time research experiences during the summer with compensation rates established by the university.
 If you are interested in applying as an undergraduate research assistant, we recommend this guide:

 1. Email Prof. Fan with the subject line “Undergrad RA Application: [your name]”.
 Include in the body of the email:
 - A few sentences about who you are, your major, your intended level of time commitment, and why you are interested in this lab.
 This serves as your ‘cover letter.’